markallen01666/company-data-react-frontend/README.md

 Current status:

 Work on this web app is paused.
-I'm currently working on building up my React Native skills so that I can get an Android/iOS app that delivers the same functionality as this web app before adding any more to it.
+I'm currently working on building up my React and React Native skills so that I can imporve this app and build an Android/iOS app that delivers the same functionality before adding any more to it.
 This will mean that I can then work on the development of both, hand-in-hand, wrt things like a user login etc, rather than doing the work twice at separate times.

 I'll be adding more functionality over time.
 Planned work: